 Senior Gleaners of San Diego County

 Volunteers, ages 55 and older, glean surplus food from fields, groves, backyards, and stores.
-For more than 25 years, the organization has donated tons of food annually to local agencies that feed the hungry.
+Since 1994, the organization has donated tons of food annually to local agencies that feed the hungry.
 Senior Gleaners is affiliated with the San Diego County Office of Aging and Independent Services.